Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Pre-booking a car for pick up in Florence

-You can book your car rental online, for example, with rentalcars.com, and we recommend comparing prices and reading reviews to find the best deal.
+Book online before you leave home.
 Remember to check the small print on your agreement, ensure you have adequate insurance, and find out if you need an international driver’s license or if your license from your home country is sufficient in Italy.
-A good car rental company will be able to provide all this information to you.

-We recommend that you collect your rental car at one of the car rental offices close to the train station.
+Arrange to collect your rental car at one of the car rental offices close to the train station.
 They are easy to walk to from the center of Florence.
-Be sure to check the opening hours of the rental office and plan your pick-up accordingly.
+Check the rental office’s opening hours and plan your pick-up accordingly.

 General tips for driving in Italy

-Driving in Italy can be an exciting but also a rather eye-opening experience, and it’s important to be prepared and know what to expect.
+Driving in Italy can be an exciting but eye-opening experience, and it’s important to be prepared and know what to expect.
 Here are some things to keep in mind when driving in Italy:

 It's a good idea to check with your embassy or consulate to see if an international driving license is required.

 Once you’ve collected your rental car, it’s time to hit the road and explore Tuscany’s stunning countryside.
-There are many vineyards to choose from, but some of our favorites include Cesani Winery, Ternuta Torciana, and San Donato.
+There are many vineyards, but some of our favorites include Cesani Winery, Ternuta Torciana, and San Donato:

 Cesani Winery is a family-owned vineyard that has been producing high-quality wines for generations and offers a variety of wine tours and tastings.

-Ternuta Torciana is another popular vineyard that offers wine tastings as well as cooking classes and truffle hunting experiences.
+Tenuta Torciana is another popular vineyard that offers wine tastings, cooking classes, and truffle hunting experiences.

-Finally, San Donato is a beautiful vineyard that is known for its Chianti Classico and offers guided tours of the vineyard and winery.
+Finally, San Donato is a beautiful vineyard known for its Chianti Classico.
+It offers guided tours of the vineyard and winery.

-You can prebook a tour on the winery’s website.
-Or if you prefer to have more freedom and not pre-plan your day too much, just turn up to do some wine tasting and to take a tour if there is space available.
+You can pre-book a tour on the winery’s website.
+Or, if you prefer more freedom and do not want to pre-plan your day too much, just turn up to do some wine tasting and take a tour if space is available.
 Just remember to have your designated driver!

-As you drive through the countryside, be sure to take in the stunning views of rolling hills, vineyards, and olive groves.
+As you drive through the countryside, take in the stunning views of rolling hills, vineyards, and olive groves.
 And don’t forget to stop for a leisurely lunch at a local trattoria or agriturismo to savor some of the region’s delicious cuisine.

 Day 4: Visit Siena and San Gimignano